 - Transcend into a state of pure awareness and non-judgment

-- Then mediate on the infinite love, joy, kindness, goodness, peace, and wisdom of God
+- Then meditate on infinite love, joy, kindness, goodness, peace, and wisdom (aka God, in Christianity)

 When your burdens keep trying to latch hold of you (and they will), keep letting them go.
 Don’t judge yourself, don’t shame yourself, don’t get frustrated with yourself.
 Just keeping letting those burdens go, one by one.

-Over the course of hours or days, you will find that letting go is becoming easier.
+Over the course of hours or days (yes it can take some time!), you will find that letting go is becoming easier.
 Your “batting average” of having a peaceful state will be higher.
 You will be more at peace than stressed.
 The feeling of “Oh, I need to do this or that, or think about this or that”, will eventually fade away.